Ypertex/blog/content/articles/westworld-scoring-competition-content-process-relationship/index.md

 The winning entry did exactly that by altering the original audio track.
 However minor you'd consider the modifications, the terms and conditions prohibit *any* modification.
 In essence, the jury set up rules that they then ignored.
 No room for debate here.

-The confusion starts when Spitfire Audio celebrates that the winner broke the rules (i.e. expectations and conventions) *regarding the content*---and doesn't understand why the community complains that the winner broke the rules *regarding the process*.
+The confusion starts when Spitfire Audio celebrates that the winner broke the rules (i.e. expectations and conventions) *regarding the content*—and doesn't understand why the community complains that the winner broke the rules *regarding the process*.
 "Breaking the rules" can carry two very different meanings here!

-To make matters worse, Spitfire Audio in the person of Christian Henson claims that violating terms and conditions (i.e. process) is the norm in the industry:
+To make matters worse, Spitfire Audio, through Christian Henson, claims that violating terms and conditions (i.e. process) is the norm in the industry:

 > Welcome to the world of media composition.
 >
 > {{<attribution cite="[Christian Henson](https://youtu.be/TepB6xbJCiw?t=478)" />}}

 Let me translate how I'd interpret this statement as a customer of Spitfire Audio in the context of his entire video: "The market for media composers is unfair and this competition was no exception.
 Learn to deal with it.
-Welcome to the world of Spitfire Audio where we arbitrarily disregard our terms and conditions---and complain about our customers' complaints after not listening carefully at all."
+Welcome to the world of Spitfire Audio where we arbitrarily disregard our terms and conditions—and complain about our customers' complaints after not listening carefully at all."

 Working in the media industry myself, I'm not surprised that composers have to deal with the arbitrariness of their clients.

-But here's another truth: Audio library vendors like Spitfire Audio *also* have to deal with the arbitrariness of their clients---who are... the composers.
+But here's another truth: Audio library vendors like Spitfire Audio *also* have to deal with the arbitrariness of their clients—who are... the composers.
 Oops.

 Does it seem that Spitfire Audio forgot that for a moment?